-Browse our library of helpful articles about tax filing in the military, including information on new tax laws, filing while deployed and ways to maximize your tax refund.
+Browse our library of helpful articles about tax filing in the military, including information on new tax laws, changes due to COVID-19, filing while deployed and ways to maximize your refund.
 Still have questions?
 Call Military OneSource at 800-342-9647 or live chat to schedule a free appointment with a MilTax consultant or a financial counselor.
 OCONUS/international?
 Click here for calling options.

 The coronavirus disease 2019 pandemic led to some temporary changes in tax laws.
 These come on the heels of major tax reform – the Tax Cuts and Jobs Act.
 Learn how you can take steps now to maximize your benefits and protect against an unexpected tax bill or penalty next year.

 T-A-X-E-S. It’s that time of the year again, and if there’s good news to be had, it’s that you have access to special assistance as a member of the military community in getting your taxes in order.

 If your service member has recently entered the military, you may now lose the ability to claim them as a dependent.
 On top of that, this may be the first time your loved one has ever had to file a tax return.

 When you’re on the move, it can be hard to know where to file your state income taxes.
 Thankfully, active-duty service members and their spouses have certain protections under the Servicemembers Civil Relief Act, including protections about where you claim residency for purposes of taxes and voting.
 There are rules for military service members and slightly different rules for military spouses.